-The average rate for hotel accommodations recently spiked to over $460 per night, more than triple the normal peak-season prices, according to a report in South Korea’s Yonhap News Agency.
-The government said it will also punish businesses canceling reservations and failing to meet hygiene and construction standards.
+The average rate for hotel accommodations recently spiked to over $460 per night–this is 3 times the normal rate.
+The government said it will also punish businesses for failing to meet requirements in hygiene, construction and service.

-Call centers have been set up to receive customer complaints in multiple languages.
-The moves come as part of the government’s effort to boost ticket sales for the Pyeongchang Games, which have been sluggish overall but have picked up in recent weeks.
-Local hotel trade groups and the provincial government in Gangwon Province, where the event sites of Pyeongchang and Gangneung are located, are also pressing to get hotels to clean up their acts.
+Call centers have been set up to receive customer complaints.
+The moves come as part of the government’s effort to boost ticket slow ticket sales.
+Local hotel trade groups and the provincial government in Gangwon Province are also pressing to get hotels to clean up their acts.

 Olympic organizers are expecting more than 100,000 daily visitors to the Games, with around 60,000 staying overnight in facilities within one hour of the event venues.